A Comprehensive Guide to SBA 7(a) Loan

 Aside from the PPP loans as well as the standard 7(a) loan, which has already been described above, the other 7(a) business loans are offered for particular funding requirements.
 The 7(a) Small business loans are offered for a maximum amount of $350,000.

 You can also check the Express Bridge Loan Pilot Program, created for supplementing the direct disaster loans program as well as provide fast funding to the small business organizations that may have applied for a disaster loan.
-It provides a quick and guaranteed loan of around $25,000 to small-sized businesses in areas where a disaster has been declared by the President.
+It provides a quick and guaranteed loan of around $25,000 to small-sized businesses in areas where the President has declared a disaster.

-Apart from this, there is an Export Express loan program designed for exporters in need for loans as well as credit lines of as much as $500,000.
-On the other hand, the Export Working Capital loans are offered to businesses that require more working capital for supporting their sales.
+Apart from this, the Export Express loan program helps exporters needing loans or credit lines of up to $500,000.
+The Export Working Capital loans support businesses requiring more working capital to boost their sales.

-The International Trade loan is provided to companies which are looking to expand or even to those that have been severely impacted by the imports as well as plan to modernize with the aim of meeting foreign competition.
-In addition to the above, there are Veterans Advantage loans as well as CAPLines, which is a program designed for small business organizations looking to meet their cyclical and short-term capital requirements.
+The International Trade loan is provided to companies looking to expand or those severely impacted by imports.
+These loans help businesses modernize to meet foreign competition.
+In addition, Veterans Advantage loans and CAP Lines are available.
+CAP Lines is a program designed for small businesses to meet their cyclical and short-term capital requirements.